cruxburn/nord-stern-car-numbers/database_er_diagram.md

 ### **Usage Tracking**
 - `last_usage_year` tracks the most recent year usage was recorded
+- `expiration_date` stores the calculated expiration date based on usage and reservation
 - `usage_count` tracks total number of usage records
 - `is_active_in_period` indicates if registration is active in current 3-year rolling period